Biology of bipolar disorder: Genetic

-The etiology of bipolar disorder is unknown.
-The overall heritability of bipolar is estimated at 79%-93%, and first degree relatives of bipolar probands have a relative risk of developing bipolar around 7–10.
-While the heritability is very high, no specific genes have been conclusively associated with bipolar, and a number of hypotheses have been posited to explain this fact.
-"The polygenic common rare variant" hypothesis suggests that a large number of risk conferring genes are carried in a population, and that a disease manifests when a person has a sufficient number of these genes.
+The aetiology of bipolar disorder is unknown.
+The overall heritability of bipolar is estimated at 79%-93%, and first-degree relatives of bipolar probands have a relative risk of developing bipolar disorder of around 7–10.
+While the heritability is very high, no specific genes have been conclusively associated with bipolar disorder, and a number of hypotheses have been posited to explain this fact.
+"The polygenic common rare variant" hypothesis suggests that a large number of risk-conferring genes are carried in a population, and that a disease manifests when a person has a sufficient number of these genes.
 The "multiple rare variant" model suggests that multiple genes that are rare in the population are capable of causing a disease, and that carrying one or a few can lead to disease.
 The familial transmission of mania and depression are largely independent of each other.
 This raises the possibility that bipolar is actually two biologically distinct but highly comorbid conditions.

 A number of genome wide associations have been reported, including CACNA1C and ODZ4, and TRANK1.
 Less consistently reported loci include ANK3 and NCAN, ITIH1, ITIH3 and NEK4.
 Significant overlaps with schizophrenia have been reported at CACNA1C, ITIH, ANK3, and ZNF804A.
 This overlap is congruent with the observation that relatives of probands with schizophrenia are at higher risk for bipolar disorder and vice versa.

 In light of associations between bipolar and circadian abnormalities (such as decreased need for sleep and increased sleep latency), polymorphisms in the CLOCK gene have been tested for association, although findings have been inconsistent, and one meta analysis has reported no association with either bipolar or major depressive disorder.
 Other circadian genes associated with bipolar at relaxed significance thresholds include ARTNL, RORB, and DEC1.
 One meta analysis reported a significant association of the short allele of the serotonin transporter, although the study was specific to European populations.
 Two polymorphisms in the tryptophan hydroxylase 2 gene have been associated with bipolar disorder.
 NFIA has been linked with seasonal patterns of mania.